zhuangsh0713/CausalMotion/README.md

     └── <exp_name>.mp4
 ```

-## Notes for GitHub Release

-This directory is close to GitHub-ready, but keep these points in mind before publishing:

-- Make sure `Grounded-SAM-2` and `LTX-Video` are included as real git submodules in the final repo history, not just listed in `.gitmodules`.
-- Do not commit API keys, downloaded checkpoints, or generated data.
-- Add a `LICENSE` file before public release if you want others to have clear reuse terms.
-- Verify that the referenced `LTX-Video` submodule URL is the public repo you want users to clone.

 <!-- ## Citation

 If you use this code, please cite the project paper when it becomes available.